-The rising main from the '61 Pipeline to Thornville was used as a back-feed gravity main, after the commissioning of the Richmond Pipeline, to supply users along that line (i.e. supply from the Thornville Reservoir to the Thornville Pump Station) but has since 2015 changed to the old system of pumping from Thornville pumpstation to supply Thornville, Hopewell and Baynesfield areas.
-The change is due to the water demand along the Richmond pipeline increasing by illegal connections from the Shenstone and Slangspruit areas.
+The rising main from the '61 Pipeline to Thornville was used as a back-feed gravity main, after the commissioning of the Richmond Pipeline, to supply users along that line (i.e. supply from the Thornville Reservoir to the Thornville Pump Station) and in 2015 changed to the old system of pumping from Thornville pumpstation to supply Thornville, Hopewell and Baynesfield areas.
+The change was was as a result of water demand along the Richmond pipeline increasing by illegal connections from the Shenstone and Slangspruit areas.
+The 16 M& Lilliefontein Reservoir currently supplies the Thornville Reservoir which supplies the Thornville and Hopewell supply zones.